tkywong/Springboard/Driver-Rider Retention/README.md

-This project explores the driver and rider retention involving data wrangling, exploratory data analysis, experimental and metrics design, and predictive modeling.
+This project explores the driver and rider retention relationship based on operational data collected by Ultimate Inc.

+The scope involves data wrangling, exploratory data analysis, experimental and metrics design, predictive modeling, and final discussion.

 Final Discussion on how to improve retention rate: